 You’ve found your perfect candidate.
 They’ve done well in all your interviews and skills assessments.
 You’re ready to extend them an offer.
 Now it’s time for the final hurdle: their background check.
-Background checks are not a pass/fail system.
-Performing a background check is a good way to avoid making a problematic hire.
 But background check issues shouldn’t make you automatically disqualify good candidates.
 If you find something problematic, it’s always a good idea to bring it up with your candidates and give them a chance to respond.
 Here are five background check red flags you can discuss with candidates:

 Inconsistencies between background checks and resumes

 Background checks should give you an accurate representation of all companies your candidate worked for in the past.
 Although it’s likely that your candidate will only highlight their most relevant experience on their resume, pay attention to anything that seems inconsistent.
 It’s best to ask candidates directly about any discrepancies you see, because they could just be clerical errors.
 However, it’s always possible that your candidate embellished their resume.
 Significant discrepancies between a candidate’s resume and background check can indicate that the candidate has something to hide in their employment history, which can hint at future problems.

 Poor credit history

 Background checks often include your candidate’s credit score and financial records.
 These can include delinquencies, bankruptcies, judgments, liens and a list of loans, mortgages and credit-card accounts.
 Credit checks are rare for many U.S. positions, but they can be crucial if the position requires corporate spending or money management.
 Though blemishes on a credit account don’t necessarily have to raise any red flags, keep an eye out for multiple foreclosures, or other major financial fallouts that may affect job performance.